spanner888/CamScripts/README.md

 ## Installing and using

-To get all features, requires very recent FC v.....some warnings or errors may occur if older version of FreeCAD is use.

-Macros Easy install via single install....
+CamScripts can be installed using the FreeCAD Addon Manager.
+LINK HOW>

+It is installed as an Addon Workbench into the FreeCAD user's Mod directory, due to the number of scripts, libraries, rules files, CSV files and other support files.

+The menu "Scripts" is added to the right side of the CAM Workbench menu and each feature is available from a sub-menu.
+This is a non-stasndard approach, but using sub-menu in the main CAM menu only worked until changing Workbench casued it to be hidden and could not be restored.

+[!CAUTION]
+Please remember to create a test Library Tool Table before you run any of the scripts, which are the first three menu items.

+???File copy - manual or auto ...one/2 steps???
+Questions/advice given on preferences???

+A very recent development version of 22.0dev is currently required.
+Dates and features added on that date are listed below:

+2024-08-24  wood cards with machining model   commit bb01ec7f7c7eb54cf72a8fd2583de94e5cd22981 2024-08-18  metal cards with machining model  commit 70bb45430d30cb61d08ac0e7291d1b9a0e931a48 2024-07-9   Machining model and materials     revision 38314 2024-02     CSV Import may work 2024-02 with  revision 32821, but this is untested.

+This limitation is due to the extent lot of changes in FreeCAD migrating Path to CAM and many fixes and enhancements, in the since late 2023.

+In addition the new Materials Workbench is undergoing extensive development and has been progressively enhanced during the second quarter 2024.

-In addition features of the extended Machinability example for Vc and in particular Fz require a new material model and sample material with appropriate properites.
+Also more during creation of these macro scripts, the extended Machinability example for Vc and in particular Fz was created to test more advanced features.
+These require a new material model and sample material with appropriate properties and they need to be COPIED OR TEMP POINT MAT WB TO USE IN PLACE INSIDE CAMSCRIPTS???

-The extended model and material are included in [CamScripts/cutting_tool_data/Material]
+The extended model and material are included in [CamScripts/cutting_tool_data/Material]()

 materials stuff ***TODO** where get/install

 Details of using each macro are in the following files and also within each macro, including some information on adapting to your needs.

-Note: the 3x readme below are still WIP
+Note: the 3x readme below are still WIP.
+They are also available from the Scripts menu and are included with the files that are installed.

 ![README 1 Import CSV Tool data](README 1 Import CSV Tool data.md)

 ![README 2 Tool Bits Add Example](README 2 Tool Bits Add Example.md)

 ![README 3 Cam Full Process Example](README 3 Cam Full Process Example.md)

 ## Background informatiion